DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 It looks terrible at this point, doesn’t it?!
 I found that the trickiest part when painting over the stencil is accommodating the letters that have holes in them, I left much way too much blank space, but I figured it’s better to leave too much than not enough right?

 Once the paint has dried, remove the stencil and define the letters.
 I used this part of the process to clean up any lines and fix up the letters with holes in, using the original document that I traced the font from as a reference.
 This second layer of paint doesn’t have to be perfect, as long as the outline is good it will serve it’s purpose well.
 It pretty much acts like a primer for the glitter, also helping disguise any patches where the glitter may thin out or not stick in place very well.

 Once the second layer of paint has dried, grab the PVA glue and using a paint brush paint on a good and thick layer of the glue being sure to stay within the lines.
 When you’re happy with the glue, scatter a decent heap of glitter right over the top and leave the whole thing to dry for AT LEAST 24 hours.

-When you dump off the excess glitter the next day, you should have something that looks a little like the above photo.
+When you dump off the excess glitter the next day, you should have a glitter clutch bag that looks a little like the above photo.
 At this point you could call it quits, just use a damp cloth to wipe off the stray glitter and a sharp implement to tidy some of lines out (I used gentle pressure with a pointy metal nail file).
-However, the glitter is likely to shed a little so I used my trusty glitter sealant trick to make sure that it won’t budge and look extra sparkly too!
+However, the glitter is likely to shed a little so I used a glitter sealant trick to make sure that it won’t budge and look extra sparkly too!